Back To Home Page

 Paul Lundgren is the twit who came up with the idea for Geek Prom.
 He had huge buckteeth when he was a kid, was constantly beat up by his sister and frequently had his mother cut his hair by putting a bowl on his head and cutting around it.
 In junior high school, his classmates voted him "Biggest Skid."
 His years of experience on the audio/visual squad at Denfeld High School led him to a mass communications degree in college.
 He is best known as a newspaper columnist and a very nice man, but he has also worked as a journalist, newspaper editor, FedEx deliveryman, liquor store clerk, convenience store toilet swabber, telephone book deliveryman, advertising copy writer and radio announcer.

 Crystal Pelkey joined the prom committee after being crowned Queen Geek in 2005.
 She is also the winner of the first-ever Gonzo Gong Show talent competition.
-A store manager for New Moon Publishing in Duluth, Crystal has degrees in chemistry and physics, which she says she earned "just for fun."
 Fluent in Spanish and sign language, Crystal is also a proud collector of Star Wars memorabilia and New Kids on the Block comic books.
 Since the third grade, all of her romances have been imaginary.
-She has been with her current boyfriend, musician Dave Matthews, for nine years.
-Crystal has been an actor, director and stage manager in numerous community theater productions.
 She also enjoys playing Yahtzee with her elderly neighbors and making her own puff paint and patch pants.
-She once waited in line for three hours to meet Jack Hanna, director emeritus of the Columbus Zoo, when he made an appearance in Duluth.
+Two years ago, she was fortunate enough to meet Graham and Russell from Air Supply, and she quickly followed that up by forming an air band for the Air Supply Air Jam competition at the 2011 Geek Prom.

 Crystal Pelkey